We want effective methodologies, too

 For distance workers, content is king... and queen, and princess.
-Virtual team members and leaders need to patterns or pathways for information flow.
+Virtual team members and leaders need patterns or pathways for information flow.
 Employees need to obtain the information they need to be successful, use that information effectively, and leaders need to make decisions using the information.
 Designed as a device- or platform-agnostic review of information management functions, this part of the Distance Work Connector supports different collaboration tool uses and techniques that can enhance information collection, sharing, and use throughout a virtual team.

 Connections with colleagues